 In the forward and aft ends of the ship where the sectional breadth is less than the ship's breadth B, transverse damage penetration can extend beyond the centreline bulkhead.
-This application of the transverse extent of damage is consistent with the methodology to account for the localized statistics which are normalized on the greatest moulded breadth B rather than the local breadth.
+This application of the transverse extent of damage is consistent with the methodology to account for the localized statistics which are normalized on the greatest moulded breadth B rather than the partial breadth.

-3 Where longitudinal corrugated bulkheads are fitted in wing compartments or on the centreline, they may be treated as equivalent plane bulkheads provided the corrugation depth is of the same order as the stiffening structure.
-The same principle may also be applied to transverse corrugated bulkheads.
+Where corrugated bulkheads are fitted, they may be treated as ordinary stiffened bulkheads as long as the corrugation is of the same order as the stiffening structure.

-1 Pipes and valves directly adjacent to a bulkhead or to a deck can be considered to be part of the bulkhead or deck, provided the separation distance is of the same order as the bulkhead or deck stiffening structure.
+Pipes and valves directly adjacent to the bulkhead can be considered to be a part of the bulkhead.
 The same applies for small recesses, drain wells, etc.